-When you realize that you’re wrong, admit it, and apologize if that’s called for, but don’t feel bad about it.
+When you realise that you’re wrong, admit it, and apologise if that’s called for, but don’t feel sorry about it.
 Nobody is always right, so don’t expect it from yourself.

 If someone shows you that you’ve been wrong, thank them – they’ve just given you a bit of education, and now you’re wrong about one less thing.
 It’s a positive thing, and you’ll be surprised at how pleased people are when they see you react that way.

 Other than for recreation, you don’t need to compete with or beat anyone.
 Nobody wins a dance, but everyone can enjoy dancing.
 Fighting with others isn’t what confident people spend their time on.

 Confident people work toward being their personal best, and how well others are doing doesn’t threaten them.
 If Joe is better than you at billiards, that’s okay – you can focus on enjoying the game anyway while your skills improve.

 Keep yourself positive by focusing on the positive aspects of every situation.
 If you’re asked to put in overtime on Friday, don’t focus on missing what you’d planned to do, focus on the extra pay and the boss owing you a favor.

 The result is the same, either way, but you’ll enjoy the positive option more.
 It’s a part of being confident that you can handle whatever surprises come up.

 25. Life Is a Game After All

 In the long run, we’re all dead, so don’t take it too seriously.
 Enjoy the triumphs and good times, but don’t make the defeats and bad times more significant than they need to be.